mhanauer/BHCS/README.md

 CIL_CKY_Demo = merge(CIL_CKY, CIL_CKY_Demo, by = "SourceClient_ID", all.x = TRUE)
 dim(CIL_CKY_Demo)
 ```

-Now let us see how much data is misisng

 Getting rid of missing data that is 93 or higher, because that is planned missing data.
 ```{r}
 apply(CIL_CKY_Demo, 2, function(col)sum(is.na(col))/length(col))